mfrishert/sdk-android/README.md

 ## Tips and Tricks

-A few helpful tips on using the Playhaven Android SDK.
+A few helpful tips on using the PlayHaven Android SDK.

 ### didDismissContentWithin(timerange)